-Sky One has really been serving the spooky entertainment we crave on the run up to Halloween.
-A Discovery Of Witches has all the ingredients of a phenomenal spooky tale; a bad ass witch, brooding vampire, and so much mystery and suspense it is borderline unbearable.
-But what about the impatient among us that needs to know what happens?
+Spoilers ahead for A Discovery of Witches seasons one and two.
+Given the gruelling news cycle in just the first week of 2021, you’d be forgiven for searching for a distraction from real life.
+A Discovery Of Witches has all the ingredients of a fantasy escape; a bad ass witch, brooding vampire, and so much mystery and suspense it is borderline unbearable.
+The first season of the book-to-TV adaptation broadcast all the way back in 2018, and a second series is coming to Sky One Jan.
+8. But what about the impatient among us that needs to know what happens?
 Here is a synopsis for the A Discovery Of Witches trilogy for those of you who really can’t wait to know what happens next.

 As a standalone series, A Discovery Of Witches has done incredibly well.
 However, it was actually a book first.
 Based on the New York Times Best Selling novel written by Deborah Harkness, A Discovery Of Witches is the first novel in the All Souls trilogy and was published in Feb.
 2011.
 This only means one thing: there is a whole lot more drama to come.
 If you were into Vampire Diaries back in the day, then this book trilogy is definitely one for you.

 A Discovery Of Witches opens with Diana Bishop, a historian with a witchy past.
 Whilst working in Oxford’s Bodleian Library she opens a bewitched manuscript which unleashes magic on her life which she has so carefully avoided.
 Returning the manuscript she attempts to keep the dark magic world at bay, but to no avail.
 As it turns out she isn’t the only magical being living alongside humans, and others want to know what she found on that manuscript.